Zijuan Gongting (Purple Leaf Palace Puer)

 Turning purple tea into shu puer

-After harvesting and drying, Zijuan Gongting goes through the large-batch microbial ripening process that creates shu puer and gives the tea its signature very smooth and sweet flavor.
-Once enough leaf material has been collected, large piles of mao cha are gently sprayed with clean spring water and covered with cotton fabric.
+After harvesting and drying, sheng puer maocha goes through the large-batch microbial ripening process that darkens it into shu puer and gives the tea its signature very smooth and sweet flavor.
+Once enough leaf material has been collected, large piles of maocha are gently sprayed with clean spring water and covered with cotton fabric.
 As the tea ripens, the increased moisture and heat naturally produced by the leaves furthers their oxidation.

 The ripening process does carry the risk of ruining a large batch of tea, so producers who invest in high quality purple leaves make sure to control the conditions in the piles of developing leaves very carefully.
 The ripening process will last for 7-10 weeks depending on the weather.
-The first week of processing Zijuan Gongting the temperature is kept between 55-60°C. The second week, it is kept below 62°C. Every 3-4 days, workers need to break up the piles of leaves to prevent clumping, discourage the growth of mold, and evenly distribute heat among the leaves.
+In the first week of processing, the temperature is kept between 55-60°C. The second week, it is kept below 62°C. Every 3-4 days, workers need to break up the piles of leaves to prevent clumping, discourage the growth of mold, and evenly distribute heat among the leaves.
 This very careful management of the conditions within the piles is the reason for Zijuan Gongting’s unusually clean flavor.

 Types of purple tea plants